-100% Return On Ad Spend Within 7 Days for Atari
+100% ROI in 7 Days for Atari

 Launching Roller Coaster Tycoon Touch

-AT launch, Roller Coaster Tycoon Touch (RCTT) achieved Top 1 Overall rank in the iOS App Store and maintained that position for the first week.
-RCTT reached 7.5 Million downloads, on Android and iOS, in the first 100 days.
+At launch, RollerCoaster Tycoon Touch (RCTT) achieved Top 1 Overall rank in the iOS App Store and maintained that position for the first week.
+RCTT reached 7.5 Million downloads on Android and iOS in the first 100 days.

 GameChangerSF had been working with Atari for over two years on the other mobile titles.
-It was responsible for the launch strategy and its execution on Roller Coaster Tycoon Touch.
+Atari and GameChangerSF defined the launch strategy and its execution for RollerCoaster Tycoon Touch.

-We exceeded Atari's objectives:
+Results exceeded Atari's initial objectives:

 800,000+ users acquired within three months for under $1,000,000

-- The revenue from users acquired exceeded the cost
+The revenue from users acquired exceeded the cost.

-- Payback period went from 60 days atlaunch to 30 days and finally to 7-14 days; with 7-day ROAS reaching 100% at the time of this study, on an increasing scale.
+DAU is starting to grow again thanks to paid users who generated an increasing share of the overall revenue.
+Payback period went from 60 days atlaunch to 30 days and finally to 7-14 days; with 7-day ROAS reaching 100% at the time of this study, on an increasing scale.

 7 Day Return on Ad Spend

-The key to the success is the tactic that we call “geo-arbitrage” – frequent rotation of countries in the acquisition mix to optimize for audiences with the highest conversion, while letting depleting audiences rest.
+The key to the success is the tactic that we called “geo-arbitrage” – frequent rotation of countries in the acquisition mix to optimize for audiences with the highest conversion, while letting depleting audiences rest.